core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Version -02 to -03 ## {#sec-02-03}

 * Use of the OSCORE flag bit 0 to signal more flag bits.

+* In UpdateCtx(), open for future key derivation different than HKDF.

 * Include the Partial IV if the second KUDOS message is a response.